dwightjack/wok-pkgs/packages/core/docs/presets.md

   .set('copy', copy, { src: 'static/**', dest: 'public' });
 ```

-This notation is easier when you want to setup simple tasks but don't let's you easily setup advanced features like hooks ([see below](#TODO)).
+This notation is easier when you want to setup simple tasks.
+Anyway it doesn't let you easily setup advanced features like hooks ([see below](#setup-hook-plugins)).

 ### Consuming a Preset

-To convert a preset to actual gulp tasks import it, call its `resolve()` method and export the resulting object.
+To convert a preset to exportable gulp tasks import it, call its `resolve()` method and export the resulting object.

 ```js
 // gulpfile.js